-The Fund commits to a minimum proportion of 95% of investments to attain the characteristics promoted by the Fund.
-The remaining portion of the investment of the Fund consists of cash or ancillary liquid assets and FDI for efficient portfolio management purposes or for investment purposes related to achieving the Fund's investment objective.
+The Fund commits to a minimum proportion of 80% of investments to attain the characteristics promoted by the Fund.
+The remaining portion of the investment of the Fund consists of temporary investments in UCITS and UCITS ETFs providing exposure to Indian equities, cash or ancillary liquid assets and FDI for efficient portfolio management purposes or for investment purposes related to achieving the Fund's investment objective.